AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Form Text Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/forms/form-text.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Form Text Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/forms/form-text.html) instead.

-The standard text field can be configured to your required size and with with your own lead in message:
+The standard text field can be configured to your required size and with your own lead in message:

 ![dc_form_text](assets/dc_form_text.png)